timdoubleg/crypto-index-bot/README.md

 In order to do so, the code works as follows:

-1) the project retrieves your asset's allocation data from your binance account.
+1) The project retrieves your asset's allocation data from your binance account.

-2) the project retrieves the cryptocurrencies' prices from binance and the market capitalization data from https://www.coingecko.com.
+2) The project retrieves the cryptocurrencies' prices from binance and the market capitalization data from https://www.coingecko.com.

-3) the different targeted weights based on the ten biggest cryptocurrencies market capitalization are computed.
+3) The different targeted weights based on the ten biggest cryptocurrencies market capitalization are computed.

-4) these targeted weights are compared to your current assets' allocation in your binance portfolio.
+4) These targeted weights are compared to your current assets' allocation in your binance portfolio.

     ![alt text](/img.png)

-5) based on this comparison, the buy and sell orders are made so that your binance portfolio's assets are equally weighted as the top ten cryptocurrencies by market capitalization.
+5) Based on this comparison, the buy and sell orders are made so that your binance portfolio's assets are equally weighted as the top ten cryptocurrencies by market capitalization.
 However, some of the orders might be below the minimum quantity or the minimum value you can buy.
 This is mostly due to the important Bitcoin dominance of the market.
 Therefore, the code will propose you two possibilities ```Do you want to proceed with rebalancing? y/n```

     1)  ```y``` will disregard the smaller coins allocation and rebalance the portfolio based on the coins that are buyable.
 (Please note that in that case your portfolio will not reflect the ten biggest cryptocurrencies and will disregard the smaller ones)